equk/blog-astro/src/content/blog/2023-02-02-Generating Slug Using Published Date In Astro.md

 ---
-slug: ""
+slug: ''
-title: "Generating Slug Using Published Date In Astro"
+title: 'Generating Slug Using Published Date In Astro'
-description: ""
+description: ''
 date: 2023-02-02T15:31:23.725Z
 draft: true
 author: equilibriumuk
 tags:
-heroImage: "/placeholder-hero.jpg"
+heroImage: '/placeholder-hero.jpg'
 ---

 This is an extension to [Generating Slug From Title In Astro](/2023/02/02/generating-slug-from-title-in-astro/)